magento/devdocs/guides/v2.0/install-gde/bk-install-guide.md

 It’s what we do.

-Consult the following table for how to get started.
+Consult the following table for how to get started installing Magento Community Edition (CE) or Magento Enterprise Edition (EE).

 <table>
 	<tbody>